Royal College of Science, Arts and Commerce

-Royal College of Arts, Science, Commerce and Management, popularly known as Royal College, is a college located in Mira Road, Mumbai, Maharashtra, and is affiliated to the University of Mumbai.
-It is the only major higher education institute in Mira-Bhayandar.
+Royal College of Arts, Science, Commerce and Management, popularly known as Royal College, is a college located in Mira Road, Mumbai, Maharashtra, and is affiliated with the University of Mumbai.
+It is one of the prominent higher education institutes in Mira-Bhayandar, alongside other institutions such as Shree L. R. Tiwari College of Engineering.
 N. L. Dalmia Institute of Management Studies and Research and N. L. Dalmia High School are situated just opposite to it.
 The college was rated "A with 3.10 CGPA" by the National Assessment and Accreditation Council (NAAC).

 Royal College is a part of the Royal Society, which was founded on 28 December 1966 by Prof. Asgar E. Lakdawala.
 It has a minority quota for Muslim students.
 The college offers undergraduate courses in Arts, Science, Commerce, and Management Studies.
 It also offers masters in advanced accountancy (MCom).

 Parwaaz - The Royal Flight - Annual Magazine of the College

 Parwaaz is the annual college magazine, the efforts towards publication of which mainly come from the English Literary Association.
 The magazine includes prize-winning articles in English, Hindi, and Urdu languages by students from the competitions that are held within that year.
 It also includes a record of all faculties, students and their academic performance, results of the GyanManthan, and the last page describes the 'Best Outgoing Student of the Year'.
 Prof. A. E. Lakdawala heads the editorial committee of the magazine, which consists of faculty members from each literary club and students with excellent performance and contribution towards these clubs.